How to Become an Information Security Analyst

 Online bootcamps are a useful way to gain a better understanding of cybersecurity, often at no cost whatsoever.
 Below is a list of free cybersecurity resources, courses, and other tools to help you get ahead.

 - Springboard: Foundations of Cybersecurity.
 This course is best suited for beginners who want to pursue cybersecurity as their profession.
-With more than 40 resources and 9 core modules, it will equip you with a strong base of fundamentals.
+With more than 40 resources and 9 core modules, this Springboard course will equip you with a strong base of fundamentals.

 - Cybrary: Free Training And Community Resources.
 Launched in 2015 with the aim of making it easier to learn information security, Cybrary offers a library of free resources on all topics related to cybersecurity.
 It contains free practice tests, practice labs, and assessments to help learners.